 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This ensures that the work is done properly using the most up-to-date installation methods.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current best installation practices.
 Georgia doesn't have contractors' licenses specific to solar energy, but the law does require solar installers to be licensed electrical contractors.
 The Georgia Secretary of State manages business filings and licenses.

-To find a solar company that works with your budget, get free, detailed quotes from at least three providers.
+To find a solar installer that works with your budget, get free, detailed quotes from 3–5 providers.
 The quotes should list all costs as well as all solar equipment included.
-Looking at several quotes helps you identify the most cost-effective option.
+Looking at several quotes helps you identify the option that best fits your budget.

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation issues such as cracks in the panels, poor wiring, or poor alignment.
-The performance warranty promises a specific energy output level.
-Strong guarantees indicate that a solar installer has faith in its installations.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship guarantee covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
+The output warranty guarantees an energy generation baseline.
+Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Type: Sales Tax Incentive